silvio-sjsj/myProjects_automate_boring_stuff/README.md

  * `selective_backup.py`: a program to backup only files in a given folder and its subfolders with a given extension provided by the user (any number of extensios are possible).
  * `selective_backup2.py`: a program to backup only files in a given folder and its subfolders that does NOT have the extensio(s) provided by the user.
  * `selective_copy.py`: copy all files in a folder and its subfolders to another folder that matches a given extension.
 The source folder, the target folder and the extension(s) are all provided by the user.

+ ## Projects from chapter 11:

+**What you'll find in the files:**
+ * `debugging_coin_toss.py`: a simple guess game with two guesses between two options (really easy game to win).
+The original code had some bugs and here we try to find them and correct them.